Why Your Brand Is Everything in a Hotel Staffing Crisis

 Many businesses closed and laid off staff immediately before the furlough scheme was announced or following the sustained lockdowns and lack of business.
 According to the Government’s Tourism Policy Paper published in June 2021, 83% of hospitality staff were furloughed, compared with the average across industries of 30%.

-Brexit has also contributed to the issue, particularly in city centre venues, as EU workers returned to their home countries and haven’t returned because of travel restrictions.
+Brexit has also contributed to the issue, particularly in city centre venues, as EU workers returned to their home countries.

 Long term change

 Despite this, even before coronavirus, stories of chef shortages across the sector because of long working hours and poor pay were common.
 Some have argued, the current staffing crisis is the result of historic poor treatment of staff, particularly in larger hotels.
 An issue which has reached a flash point, due to a perfect storm created by Brexit and the pandemic.